Components

 Adds data tensor(s) to

-nodes, that is, changes their tensors by new data tensors when a new batch is provided.If all data nodes have the same shape, thus having its tensor stored in
+datanodes, that is, changes their tensors by new data tensors when a new batch is provided.If all data nodes have the same shape, thus having its tensor stored in

-nodes will just store a reference to a slice of that tensor.Otherwise, each tensor in the list (
+"stack_data_memory", the whole data tensor will be stored by this node.
+Thedatanodes will just store a reference to a slice of that tensor.Otherwise, each tensor in the list (

-.If one wants to customize how data is set into the
+data) will be stored by eachdatanode in the network, in the order they appear indata_nodes().If one wants to customize how data is set into the

-nodes, this method can be overriden.- Parameters
+datanodes, this method can be overriden.- Parameters:

 data (torch.Tensor or list[torch.Tensor]) –